 I’m proud to say that more students are graduating from high school than ever before, creating a multimillion dollar boost to Montana’s economy each year.
 Awesome things happen when all of us work together toward a common goal.
 To me, there is no greater challenge and no cause more worthy than setting up the next generation for success.

 When our students proudly walk across that stage on graduation day, each will have a diploma in one hand and a plan for the future in the other.

-Following Superintendent of Public Instruction Denise Juneau’s recommendation, the Montana Board of Public Education has adopted new content standards for health enhancement and arts.
+Following Superintendent of Public Instruction Denise Juneau’s recommendation, the Montana Board of Public Education has unanimously approved new content standards for science.

-Content standards for the two subject areas have not been updated since 1999.
+Science content standards have not been updated since 2006.
 Standards define what all students are expected to know and be able to do by grade level or band, but standards do not define specific curriculum or materials used in the classroom.

-The new standards in health enhancement and arts will be implemented in classrooms across Montana beginning in 2017.
-By this fall, educators will have access to free online learning tools and conference materials to begin preparing for the transition to the new standards.
+The new science content standards will be implemented in Montana classrooms beginning in 2017.
+Educators will also have access to free online learning tools at the Teacher Learning Hub.